Back to writing

 })

-Chi’s middleware stack is composable.
-You can scope middleware to specific route groups.
-Authentication on /admin routes but not on /public?
+Middleware is composable.
+Auth on /admin routes but not /public?
 One line.

 GORM With Caution

-GORM is convenient but can hide what’s happening at the database level.
-I use it for straightforward CRUD and migrations, but drop to raw SQL for anything involving joins, aggregations, or performance-sensitive queries.
+GORM is convenient and hides what’s happening at the database level.
+I use it for straightforward CRUD and migrations, then drop to raw SQL for joins, aggregations, or anything performance-sensitive.

 // Fine for simple queries